smastrom/react-rating/README.md

 </details>

-If you need to perform some actions while setting the rating (like calling an API) or your state shape differs from the above case, `onChange` accepts a function with a single parameter equal to the selected rating value:
+If you need to perform some actions while setting the rating (like calling an API) or your state shape differs from the above case, `onChange` accepts a function with a single parameter corresponding to the selected rating value:

 ```js
 function App() {